hanselcarter/form/README.md

 });
 ```

-### Step 5: Update your Next.js Configuration
+### Step 5: Next.js Configuration

-Ensure your `next.config.ts` or `next.config.js` is configured for server-side rendering:
+The project already has the appropriate Next.js configuration in `next.config.js` for server-side rendering:

 ```typescript
 import type { NextConfig } from "next";